The Essex Field Club datasearch system

 allows to you obtain specialist datasearch reports.
 Reports are provided as downloadable pdf documents with a spreadsheet csv file option and are customised to an area of your choosing.
 Please see our Datasearch Terms of Service

 .
-This includes access to an independently held database of over 27,000 mammal records, data held by the Essex Amphibian & Reptile Group and county recorder records for a wide range of taxonomic groups, all information that is not available to any other organisation.
-We can now provide access to the partnership's Essex Birdwatching Society bird data for the years 2013-2015.
+As well as Essex Bat Group data, this includes access to data held by the Essex Amphibian & Reptile Group, Essex Birdwatching Society bird and county recorder records for a wide range of taxonomic groups, all information that is not available to any other organisation.

 Species information is provided on: